-Whereas per- and poly-fluoroalkyl substances ("PFAS") are a class of more than 5,000 manmade compounds that include Perfluorooctanoic Acid ("PFOA"), Perfluorooctane Sulfonate ("PFOS"), and many other chemicals.
+Whereas per- and poly-fluoroalkyl substances ("PFAS") are a class of over 5,000 manmade compounds that include PFOA, PFOS, and many other chemicals.
 PFAS have been manufactured and used in a variety of industries around the globe since the 1940s, including food packaging, stain and water repellant-fabrics, nonstick products, and firefighting chemicals;

 Whereas while a thorough examination of the health effects of these substances is ongoing, the EPA has found evidence that exposure to PFAS can lead to adverse health outcomes in humans.
 If humans ingest PFAS by eating food or drinking water containing the chemicals, PFAS are absorbed and can accumulate in the body.
-PFAS stay in the human body for long periods of time, thus to the reason for the nickname "forever chemicals."
+PFAS stay in the human body for long periods of time, thus leading to the nickname "forever chemicals."
 As people are exposed to PFAS from different sources over time, the level of PFAS in their bodies may increase to the point where they suffer from adverse health effects;